"Let's eat, grandma" vs "let's eat grandma": how embedding models encode the world

 There are many reasons these models work, but three stand out.

-Fast calculation.
+Fast calculation

 As a metric between two vectors, dot product is faster than Euclidean distance.
 Dot products are also a special case of matrix multiplications, operations which GPUs are designed to perform quickly in the range of billions or trillions of calculations per second.
 A related strength of GPUs is parallelization: for calculating all dot products between a set of queries and a set of documents, doubling the number of queries or documents requires less than double the time if the calculation is done as a single matrix multiplication which computes all dot products at once.

-Offline storage.
+Offline storage

 Collections of items which are static can be embedded once and saved for future use.
-Each retrieval task thus only needs one embedding to be calculated -- the query -- as long as the corpus embeddings were precomputed.
-Systems like Google couldn't function if every search required a re-embedding of every webpage on the internet.
+Each retrieval task thus only needs one embedding to be calculated—the query—as long as the corpus embeddings were precomputed.
+Systems like Google couldn’t function if every search required a re-embedding of every webpage on the internet.

-Approximate retrieval.
+Approximate retrieval

 Even with fast dot products and precomputed embeddings, searching billions of vectors exactly would be too slow.
 The solution is to use Approximate Nearest-Neighbor algorithms (ANN) which utilize geometric ideas to heuristically find the nearest document vector to a given query vector.
 One idea is to split our data into clusters and only search the most-relevant clusters for a given query.
 As an example, if we have items binned by the six colors of the rainbow, to search for an aquamarine bottle we can look in the blue and green bins and ignore the rest.
-In the context of a vector database, clusters are made by mathematical calculations on embeddings rather than human decision, but the underlying idea of clusters remains.
+In the context of a vector database, clusters are made by mathematical calculations on embeddings rather than human decision, but the underlying idea remains.

 How are embedding models trained?